bihealth/sodar-server/docs_manual/source/app_samplesheets.rst

     Sample Sheets link in the project sidebar

-Detailed information on using the application for various sample sheet related actions are detailed in following subsections.
+Detailed information on using the application for various sample sheet related actions are presented in following subsections.

-This section details the graphical user interface of the Sample Sheets app.
+This part of the manual details the graphical user interface of the Sample Sheets app.
 For programmatic access to most of these features, see :ref:`api_samplesheets`.